Safeguarding and Safety

 Spiritual direction and safety

-Spiritual direction can be supportive and grounded, and it is not a crisis service.
+Spiritual direction is a supportive and grounded practice but it is not a crisis service.
 If you are experiencing severe distress, immediate risk, abuse, or feel unsafe, we encourage you to seek urgent support from emergency services or appropriate specialist services in your location.

 Confidentiality